Jacob Erlandson

-Jacob Erlandson (born March 14, 1999) is an American professional soccer player who plays as a defender for Columbus Crew 2 in MLS Next Pro.
+Jacob Erlandson (born March 14, 1999) is an American professional soccer player who plays as a defender for Loudoun United in the USL Championship.

 Early years

 Youth

 Born in Akron, Ohio, Erlandson grew up in Dayton, Ohio, attending Dayton Christian High School.
 Erlandson also played club soccer at Ohio Galaxies until 2017.
-He was a four-year letterwinner at Dayton Christian, a two-time All-Ohio First-Team selection who was also named an All-American as a senior, and scored a career total of 97 goals and tallied 56 assists in his two-year career.
-He was named the Metro Buckeye League Player of the Year in both seasons, and also was named the Miami Valley Area P-O-Y in each of those two years.
+He was a four-year letterwinner at Dayton Christian, a two-time All-Ohio First-Team selection who was also named an All-American as a senior, and scored a career total of 97 goals and tallied 56 assists in his four-year career.
+He was named the Metro Buckeye League Player of the Year in both seasons, and also was named the Miami Valley Area Player of the Year in each of those two years.